ylucas/hsdq/readme.md

 **The spark:**

-The spark has the same structure and values to the exception of the params and data keys which can contain heavy payloads.
+The spark has the same structure and values as the burst except it do not carry the payload.
+The params and data as well as eventual custom keys keys which can contain heavy payloads are not included.